-Over the past year, OCC has pursued several strategies through collaborative action teams to advance the College across core objectives.
+Over the Fall 2022 semester, OCC has pursued several strategies through collaborative action teams to advance the College across core objectives.
 By aligning the Board Ends and Key Performance Indicators (KPIs) with the College's strategic directions and objectives, OCC can create purposeful actions and initiatives, then evaluate and track progress toward meeting institutional goals.